KawChu/KawChu.github.io/code_file/quandl_en.md

 ### quanl_data.py
 ```
 import numpy as np
 import pandas as pd
 import quandl, math
-  //import the required packet
+#import the required packet

 quandl_code = "NASDAQOMX/NQCN9000CNY"
-  //setting the Coding of Securities Data Samples
+#setting the Coding of Securities Data Samples

 df = quandl.get(quandl_code)
-  //get data by calling the interface and store it in the dataframe
+#get data by calling the interface and store it in the dataframe

 df.fillna(value=0)
-  //fill nan_null with 0
+#fill nan_null with 0
 ```